coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-This listener is an infrastructure wrapper around the configuration process of `IWebHost`.
+The listener is an infrastructure wrapper around the configuration process of `IWebHost`.
 The `IWebHost` configuration is done in `ConfigureWebHost(...)` method.

 ``` csharp
 private static void Main(string[] args)